corysauve/nalms-2019/README.md

 ## App 1 - Data distributions

 App 1 allows the user to create frequency distributions, summary statistics, and tabulated data for water quality parameters contained in the *Indiana Lake Water Quality Assessment Report for 2015-2018*.
 The `App_1_Distributions` folder contains the files used to render the app.
-The url for the app can be found [here](https://corysauve.shinyapps.io/nalms_app_1/).
+The web version for the app can be found [here](https://corysauve.shinyapps.io/nalms_app_1/).
 Please note that this app is under development and is currently hosted on a limited use server.

 ## App 2 - Lake Type Aggregations